CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 Note that in order to measure the performance of the AI service it is necessary to measure the performance of the AI model(s) within the scope of the service.

-## PF-02 Monitoring Of Performance Criterion
+## PF-02 Monitoring Of Performance

 The AI service provider assigns personnel to continuously compute and monitor the performance metric(s) defined in PF-01.
 In scheduled intervals (at least quarterly) reports on the performance of the service are communicated to the responsible management of the AI service provider.

 About the Criterion

 To provide an overview of the performance of the service, dashboards should be implemented to aggregate relevant information.